Subscribe to our Mailing List!

 Conversely (and understandably), she was loathed by the English of her day.
 They were the ones—as I’m sure you’ll know—who captured her, falsely accused her of demonic possession, and subsequently burnt her.
-Even 160 years later, Shakespeare portrayed her in his history play, Henry VI, as a witch and a whore, in line with the English soldiers during the Siege of Orléans who threw both insults at her (the latter insult making her weep).
+Even 160 years later, Shakespeare portrayed her in his history play, Henry VI, as a witch and a whore, in line with the English soldiers during the Siege of Orléans who threw both of these same insults at her (the latter insult making her weep).
 However, long before Shakespeare, we see a speck of English decency in the honest observation of one anonymous English soldier who, upon hearing Joan’s torrid screams and repeated invocation of the name of Jesus as she died, lamented these terrible words, “God forgive us: we have burned a saint”.
 In present-day secular England, she is superficially admired as a woman of bravery, but the truth about Joan of Arc is not really explored much beyond this point.

-From the French perspective, she was a cult hero and national saint long before her canonization in 1920, and only God truly knows why it took that long—though political hindrances would be a valid guess.
+From the French perspective, she was a cult hero and national saint long before her canonization in 1920—and only God truly knows why it took that long, though political hindrances would be a valid guess.
 She was loved by Napolean who, in 1803, declared her a national symbol of France.
 A story from World War 1 also goes that several French soldiers, looking up at the sky during the fighting, swore that they saw Joan holding her famous banner.
-In Catholic France, she is well-known for being a patron saint of France alongside Thérèse of Lisieux, the little flower as she is affectionately known, who acted as Joan of Arc in a religious play.
+In Catholic France, she is well-known for being a patron saint of France alongside Thérèse of Lisieux, the little flower as she is affectionately known, who even acted as Joan of Arc in a religious play.

-In the liberal media of our time has shamelessly skewed the truth about Joan of Arc.
+Unfortunately, the liberal media of our time has shamelessly skewed the truth about Joan of Arc.
 Resultingly she has been seen as the prototype for many modern ideologies: the first feminist, the first Protestant, one of the first advocates of transgenderism (due to her wearing male armor), and so on.
 If that wasn’t confusing enough, there are other facets of Joan’s personality that do strike one as contradictory.
-She was—all at the same time—an illiterate female peasant, an ennobled dignitary, the youngest ever commander, more comfortable around soldiers than women at court, a perpetual virgin, a mystical visionary and saint, meek and mild, strong-willed and confident, often close to tears, a merciful victor, a juggernaught against the English, uneducated, a quick-learner, an exemplary war strategist, untrained in theology, a menace to the Hussites and Muslims, a great debater, an expert diplomat, a bastion of common sense, a miracle-worker, possessing unswerving (borderline presumptuous) supernatural faith and, to top it all off, an excellent sewer by her own account: “When it comes to spinning and sewing I fear no woman…”
+She was—all at the same time—an illiterate female peasant, an ennobled dignitary, the youngest ever commander, more comfortable around soldiers than women at court, a perpetual virgin, a mystical visionary and saint, meek and mild, strong-willed and confident, often close to tears, a merciful victor, a juggernaut against the English, uneducated, a quick learner, an exemplary war strategist, untrained in theology, a menace to the Hussites and Muslims, a great debater, an expert diplomat, a bastion of common sense, a miracle-worker, possessing unswerving (borderline presumptuous) supernatural faith and, to top it all off, an excellent sewer by her own account: “When it comes to spinning and sewing I fear no woman…”

 With all these different parties wrestling for her a fragment of her perceived personality, it’s perhaps difficult for even some Catholics to know the truth about Joan of Arc.
-Past the politics, scheming, and the impressive glam and glitter, we see a simple and pious Catholic girl.
+But past the politics, scheming, and the impressive glam and glitter, we see a simple and pious Catholic girl.

 A friend of Joan recalled 25 years after her death that she was, “So far as I could judge, an excellent Catholic, and a modest woman: she communicated often, and, at sight of the Body of Christ, shed many tears.
 In all she did, except in affairs of war, she was a very simple young girl”.
 Indeed, Joan may have possessed more lofty and esoteric traits too, but she was, in essence, “a very simple young girl”.
 One must not also forget that Joan simply referred to herself as “the maid”, which in this context principally means a young, unmarried woman while also containing the subtler connotation of servanthood.
 It is in this self-proclaimed title of Joan that we see how she defined herself: a virgin; a woman consecrated simply and purely to God.
 Upon hearing the news that she was to be burnt alive the next morning, Joan made a fascinating remark: “Must this body, so far undefiled, now be burnt to ashes in a woeful death?”
 Her thoughts jumped to her virginity even during the last moments of her life.